MouronRoger/eulogos/README.md

 - **No URN Processing**: The application works directly with file paths from the catalog
 - **Catalog Generation**: Only the `canonical_catalog_builder.py` script should be used
 - **Simplicity**: Avoiding unnecessary abstractions and complexity
+- **Direct Path Access**: Always use paths directly from the catalog without reconstruction

 ## Contributing